 Evan Schaeffer’s Illinois Trial Practice Weblog has a link to a company that provides online mock juries.
 I find the idea fascinating.
 Evan correctly points out that a virtual mock jury does not give the lawyers the benefit of the give-and-take argument among jurors meaningful to the process.
 I also think you lose something using jurors with different demographics.
 If a lawyer will try a case in Baltimore City, the opinion of a woman in Omaha might not be helpful.
 In fact, that all the jurors are “Internet savvy” might make them unrepresentative of certain jury pools.
 Still, for the $1500 cost (goodness this is a lot more in 2019), I can see where some lawyers looking for information on how jurors might respond to certain issues might gain some enjoy this process.

-One thing is for sure: the Internet will continue to change the practice of personal injury lawyers in ways that we cannot currently contemplate.
+One thing is for sure: the Internet will continue to change the practice of personal injury lawyers in ways that we cannot contemplate.

 That said, I still prefer being able to look at people and gauge how they process the information.
-If you know how to run a focus group — and I think we do by now — the pricing is pretty much the same.
+If you know how to run a focus group — and I think we do by now — the pricing is the same.